inclement/inclem.net/content/20210418-writing_a_wayland_compositor.rst

   like writing a KWin or Gnome Shell script, but I don't know much about what these currently support.
-* Use an existing tiling window manager. `Sway <https://swaywm.org/>`__ is mostly a drop-in replacement for the i3 window manager and is popular and well supported (wlroots is created/maintained by Sway developers), with some scripting functionality. `River
-  <https://github.com/ifreund/river>`__ supports a system of user-provided executables
-  that makes its layouts quite flexible.
-Indeed `Vivarium
-  <https://github.com/inclement/vivarium>`__ itself supports customisable layouts, but
-  those other projects are much more established and perhaps more flexible.
+* Use an existing tiling window manager. `Sway <https://swaywm.org/>`__ is mostly a drop-in replacement for the i3 window manager and is popular and well supported, with some scripting functionality. `River <https://github.com/ifreund/river>`__ supports a system of user-provided executables that makes its layouts quite flexible.
+Indeed `Vivarium <https://github.com/inclement/vivarium>`__ itself supports customisable layouts, but those other projects are much more established and perhaps more flexible.

   * Obviously I wrote Vivarium despite these alternative possibilities.
 I did that because I wanted to learn from the project and see how practical it was.
-Without that motivation, I'd probably be a happy Sway or River (or other alternative) user.
+Without that motivation, I'd probably be a happy Sway/River/other user.

 * Hang around and see if wlroots grows a `higher level API
   <https://github.com/swaywm/wlroots/issues/1826>`__, or if another project/library starts